 On a recent walk with friends, the topic of drama workshops came up.
-In particular, exercises for team-building and to improve communication.
+In particular, exercises for team-building and better communication.
+Each employed the art of interruption.

 My two companions each work within arts organisations.
 These provide (among other things) training for the private sector.
 Their ideas, however, can be applied generally to aiding creative interaction.